khliland/CCI/README.md

 ### 1. Basic Usage

-The data-generating structure in normal_data implies that 'x' and 'y' are independent when conditioned on 'z1' and 'z2'.
 Below is a basic example demonstrating how to test this hypothesis using the CCI package.

-First, we test the conditional independence statement 'y ~ x | z1 + z2', where we expect a high p-value, indicating that 'x' and 'y' are indeed independent given 'z1' and 'z2'.
-Next, we test the statement 'y ~ x | z1', where we expect a much lower p-value, indicating that 'x' and 'y' are not independent when conditioned only on 'z1'.
-In the second test, the parametric argument is set to TRUE, assuming that the null distribution is approximately Gaussian.
+The data-generating structure in the examples below implies that 'x' and 'y' are independent when conditioned on both 'z1' and 'z2'.
+Conditioning on either 'Z1' or 'Z2' should result in a low p-value.
+The basic test also plots the null distribution with and the calculate test statistic.
+When the parametric argument is set to TRUE, one assumes that the null distribution is approximately Gaussian.
 ```r
 set.seed(1985)
 dat <- normal_data(400)